-We continue to undertake responsibility for those components of CAMR assigned to us by the Department of Finance.
-The actions we undertake include identifying suitable consulting firms given project mandates, developing statements of work and requests for proposals for projects, evaluating RFP proposals, hiring consultants, and managing the review project.
-We remain staffed to undertake these roles and we also hire contractors with specific skills and experience to augment our capabilities.
+CDEV previously undertook responsibility for other interests assigned to it by the Department of Finance.
+The actions CDEV undertook included identifying suitable consulting firms given project mandates, developing statements of work and requests for proposals for projects, evaluating RFP proposals, hiring consultants, and managing the review project.
+CDEV remains staffed to undertake these roles again.

-For the current or any future mandate to act as agent in the sale of a corporate asset of the Government, we identify and hire required financial and other advisors to evaluate the asset, provide advice to the Government on the possibilities and requirements to undertake a sale, manage a sales process as required, and help facilitate the execution of a potential sale.
+For the current or any future mandate to act as agent in the sale of a corporate asset of the Government, CDEV identifies and hires required financial and other advisors to evaluate the asset, provide advice to the Government on the possibilities and requirements to undertake a sale, manage a sales process as required, and help facilitate the execution of a potential sale.

-Description: Assets sold on behalf of the Crown by CDEV since inception include Canadair Limited; The de Havilland Aircraft of Canada, Limited; Teleglobe Canada; Fishery Products International Limited; Canada Development Corporation; Nordion International Inc; Varity Corporation; Telesat Canada; Cameco Corporation; Co-enerco Resources Ltd; Ginn Publishing Canada Inc; Theratronics International Limited; Canada CH Investment Corporation, General Motors Shares, and Ridley Terminals.
+Description: Assets sold on behalf of the Crown by CDEV since inception include Canadair Limited, The de Havilland Aircraft of Canada, Limited, Teleglobe Canada, Fishery Products International Limited, Canada Development Corporation, Nordion International Inc, Varity Corporation, Telesat Canada, Cameco Corporation, Co-enerco Resources Ltd, Ginn Publishing Canada Inc, Theratronics International Limited, Canada CH Investment Corporation, General Motors Shares, and Ridley Terminals.

 Document Types: Records include annual reports; agreements; corporate plans and summaries; environmental audits; correspondence; financial records; legal documents; minutes of meetings.